-In Physics, lines of force is the path followed by an electric charge.
+In Physics, lines of force are the path followed by an electric charge.
 They are free to move in an electric field or a mass free to move in a gravitational field.
 Lines of force are lines in any source field, where the tangent drawn at any point gives the field direction at that point and the density of that gives the magnitude of the field.

 The concept of lines of force was introduced in the 1830s by the English scientist Michael Friday.
-Here we will discuss what is magnetic lines of force as well as electric lines of force and their properties.
+Here we will discuss magnetic lines of force as well as electric lines of force and their properties.

 Magnetic Lines of Force